 If you’re looking for a coastal trip, then try towns such as well-heeled Salcombe, scenic Dartmouth, the award-winning beaches at Woolacombe, Victorian Dawlish and windswept Illfracombe.
 Heading inland?
 Visit Exeter – the ‘capital’ of Devon – or the wild moors of Exmouth.

 A little further on and the mysterious Dartmoor awaits – home to Conan Doyle’s mythical Hound and a notorious, wind-swept prison.
-If visiting Dartmoor, be sure to visit Agatha Christie’s summer home, Greenway: still brimming with all of her belongings.
+If visiting Dartmoor, be sure to visit Agatha Christie’s summer home, Greenway: still brimming with all of her belongings or enjoy The Dartmoor Artisan Trail.

 View Devon hotels here.